MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer bug was an actual bug?
-In 1947, Grace Hopper, a computer scientist, reported finding a moth trapped between points in Relay #70, Panel F, of the Harvard University Mark II Aiken Relay Calculator.
-It was causing problems and malfunctioning of the computer.
-After this incident, any problem associated with computers started being referred to as a 'bug'.
+Did you know that the first known computer programmer was a woman?
+Her name was Ada Lovelace and she worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+Despite being in the 1800s, she noted the machine had applications beyond pure calculation, and published the first algorithm intended for implementation on it.
+She is thus recognized as the world's first programmer despite the fact that the machine she was programming was never built.
+Talk about curiosity and forward thinking!